The explosion of scuba diving and a tendency to travel overseas for diving makes the need to own the best travel BCDs increase dramatically.

 The video below will show you clearly the good-looking appearance of the Oceanic Jetpack BCD in action.

-6. Zeagle Scout BCD
+6. Zeagle Scout

 (Best Value for the Money)